esp-rs/esp-openthread/README.md

 ```

-Flash the example to an ESP32-C6.
+Flash the example to an ESP32-C6 or ESP32-H2 - use a feature for choosing the build-target.

 It should output something like
 ```
 Initializing
 Currently assigned addresses